 Mexico.
 It is triangular in shape and lives in sand just to the sea side

 of the surf zone.
-In the U.S. the foot (photo - called "tongue") is used
+In the U.S. the foot (called "tongue") is used

 to make clam strips and the strap meat around the edge of the shell and

-the adductor muscle that closes the shell are chopped and used for clam
+the adductor muscles that closes the shell are chopped and used for clam

 chowder and similar recipes.
 The foot is also exported to Japan for use